 Speed laws by state aren’t always clear and fall into one of three categories:

-- Absolute or maximum: The simplest to understand, you could get a speeding ticket if you drive faster than the posted limit no matter what the reason is.
+- Absolute or maximum: You could get a speeding ticket if you drive faster than the posted limit, no matter what the reason is.

 - Prima facie or presumed: In this case, you are only presumed to be speeding.
 If you can prove in court that your speeding was safe, you should be found not guilty.